 A cracked head might leak if it’s really, really badly damaged.

 Depending on the head design, it could leak into the water passage, leading to bubbling audible in the radiator.
 Into the oil passage leading to noise at the (PCV) or another crankcase opening.
 To an intake or exhaust port leading to a sound similar to a failed valve/seat, or to the outside.
 This is a less likely failure.

 Cylinder Head Gasket

 Should sound the same as a bad ring.
-The only way to tell would be to remove the head and physically inspect.
+The only way to tell would be to remove the head and physically inspect it.

 Again, will manifest the same way as a cylinder wall or piston ring.
-Visual inspection would probably tell.
+Visual inspection would probably tell you.